AhmedImran007/eazy-addons-for-elementor/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-First public version of Elements Fusion.
+First public version of Eazy Addons For Elementor.

 == License ==

-Elements Fusion is licensed under the GPLv2 or later.
+Eazy Addons For Elementor is licensed under the GPLv2 or later.